 I am working on the emotion anger (my wife said something really hurtful to me), and I can't stop judging her while I'm doing the steps.

 First, it is great that you observed that judgments arise in you while you are doing the exercise.
-It is normal for your mind to wander and do that automatically does.
+It is normal for your mind to wander and do what it automatically does.
 Just accept this and try to let the judgments go.
 Remember that this too is a skill that is gradually practiced, so just be patient.

 During step three, I keep noticing that I just want to stop doing the exercise, I'm uncomfortable with the emotion.
 What should I do?